 Nathaniel Scott is an associate attorney with Bean, Kinney & Korman, focusing his practice on corporate and transactional law, M&A, and tax planning and resolution matters.
 Nathaniel helps his clients in matters relating to business counseling and entity formation, purchase and sale of company stock or assets, business contracts, shareholder or membership agreements, disclosure agreements, commercial real estate, commercial property, and leasing transactions.
 Nathaniel is also well-versed in complex commercial litigation, bankruptcy reorganization, financial restructuring and planning, and other insolvency and finance related matters.

-He provides counsel to individual-owned businesses and small to mid-sized businesses throughout a variety of industries including: distribution and logistics, construction, retail, and government contracting.
+He provides counsel to individually-owned businesses and small to mid-sized businesses throughout a variety of industries including: distribution and logistics, construction, retail, and government contracting.
 Nathaniel has extensive experience helping such organizations with business formation, reorganization, wind-down, life cycle consulting and optimization, corporate governance and creditor representation.

 Nathaniel is licensed to practice law in Virginia and is member of the Virginia State Bar, Bankruptcy Law section and the Tidewater Bankruptcy Bar Association.